cedar-policy/cedar-docs/docs/syntax-operators.md

   // inverse of the value of the Boolean operand
   ! a
   ```
-+ Binary operators – A binary operator takes two operands\.
-Place one operand before the operator and one after\.
-Some binary operators are [commutative](https://wikipedia.org/wiki/Commutative_property); see the description of each operator to understand where operand order matters\.
++ **Binary operators** &ndash; A binary operator takes two operands.
+Place one operand before the operator and one after.
+Some binary operators are [commutative](https://wikipedia.org/wiki/Commutative_property).
+See the description of each operator to understand where operand order matters.

   ```
   firstOperand <operator> secondOperand